 Light Work’s founding directors were Phil Block and Tom Bryan.
-The organization has been led by Jeffrey Hoone since 1982.
+Jeffrey Hoone led the organization from 1982-2021.
 Light Work is housed in the Robert B. Menschel Media Center at Syracuse University.

-Collaborative partners have included Syracuse University’s Division of Student Affairs, Autograph ABP, the Community Folk Art Center, En Foco, the Everson Museum of Art, the Red House Art Center, the Urban Video Project (UVP), and more.
+Collaborative partners have included Syracuse University’s Division of Student Affairs, Department of Film and Media Arts in the College of Visual and Performing Arts at Syracuse University, Syracuse University Humanities Center, Autograph ABP, the Community Folk Art Center, En Foco, the Everson Museum of Art, the Red House Art Center, the Urban Video Project (UVP), and more.

 Light Work’s multiple galleries have featured over 400 exhibitions.
 Four exhibitions are curated for its main gallery, the Kathleen O. Ellis Gallery, every year and are each accompanied by an issue of Light Work’s publication, Contact Sheet.
 Other exhibition venues include Light Work’s Hallway Gallery, the flat panel display, and the Robert B. Menschel Photography Gallery.

 Since its inception in 1975, over 150 artists have been awarded Light Work Grants in Photography.
 This program was established to encourage the creation of new work and scholarship in Central New York.
 Each year Light Work awards three grants of $3,000 to local photographers, critics, or photo-historians as a way to acknowledge and support local talent.

 Co-founders Phil Block and Tom Bryan, c.1973